alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 The big day was **February 29th**.
 The plan was to:

-* Create a war room containg one person of each service (customer service, communication, technical teams, QA, SEO members, etc.)
+* Create a war room contaning one person of each service (customer service, communication, technical teams, QA, SEO members, etc.)
-* Switch the application one by one (alittlemarket.it, alittlemarket.com, alittlemercerie.com)
+* Switch the applications one by one (alittlemarket.it, alittlemarket.com, alittlemercerie.com)
   * Open traffic through HTTPS
   * 301 redirections for incoming traffic though HTTP
   * Update all the sitemaps (a cronjob to relaunch) to use HTTPS URLs instead of HTTP
-* After each switch, everybody in the war room had to check that everything goes right (metrics, functional tests, social networks, forums, etc.)
+* After each switch, everybody in the war room had to check that everything was working correctly (metrics, functional tests, social networks, forums, etc.)
 * Drink some beers after that big day !

 ### D-day traffic metrics

-As you can see on the metrics below, we monitor global http and https traffic, the traffic for each website and Google bot traffic.
+As you can see on the metrics below, we monitor global http and https traffic, the traffic for each website, and Google bot traffic.

-On the 3 graphs ALM IT, ALM FR and ALME FR we saw that the http traffic abruptly stops and at the same moment the https traffic starts.
+On the 3 graphs (ALM IT, ALM FR, and ALME FR) we saw that the http traffic abruptly stops and at the same moment the https traffic starts.
 That's when we switched.
 On the global traffic we saw the same impact at the same times.

-And finally we saw a strange thing on the Google bot traffic.
+Finally, we saw a strange thing on the Google bot traffic.
 At 2pm (14:00) we see that Google bot http traffic stops but the https traffic does not start.
 It's not normal and we were worried about that.
-We couldn't afford to loose SEO.
-After some researches we discovered that Google had cached the robots.txt file we served it when it came through https (it was a different file than the http robots.txt file).
-In that file to avoid duplicated content we disallowed everything, that's why it stopped to crawled them.
+We couldn't afford to lose SEO.
+After some research, we discovered that Google had cached the robots.txt file we served it when it came through https (it was a different file than the http robots.txt file).
+In that file, to avoid duplicated content, we disallowed everything which is why it stopped crawling them.
-Forunately we discored that problem very quickly and only one hour and a half Google crawled our applications again.
-We only send again the good robots.txt in [Google Search Console](https://www.google.com/webmasters/tools/).
+Fortunately, we discovered that problem very quickly and 1.5 hours later, Google crawled our applications again.
+We only needed to send the good robots.txt in [Google Search Console](https://www.google.com/webmasters/tools/).

 {:.text-center}
 ![Stasd metrics](/assets/https-securise-websites/grafana-traffic.png)